RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 * Did your client make a deal?
 * Did she just discuss terms?
 * Did he agree on some terms but not on others?
-* Did your client agree to pay a writer to do a screenplay for me, but never settled on WHEN the writer would do it?
+* Did your client agree to pay a writer to do a screenplay for me, but never settled on *when* the writer would do it?
 * Did your client promise to act in a music video next Wednesday, but never settled on for how much?
 * And now she has a chance to be in the next *Hunger Games* and wants out?